Skip to main content

 • At most one billable terminal state per serve_token

-5. Example lifecycle
+5. Example lifecycles

 Each transition is timestamped and recorded according to operator-defined ledger policies.